jakenuts/agents-new/IMPLEMENTATION-PLAN.md

 ## Current Focus

 The current implementation focus is on:
-1. Implementing secure communication channels
+1. Implementing the logging system
-2. Adding message routing and filtering
+2. Adding secure communication channels
 3. Setting up backplane monitoring
 4. Completing documentation and examples